rmsrosa/UnitfulAssets.jl/README.md

 Here are a few things to be done.

-1. Add Github Actions to integrate test.
+1. Add Github Actions to integrate test...

-1. Add Github Actions to check code coverage.
+1. Add Github Actions to check code coverage...

 1. Add tools to read exchange market from web sources other than [fixer.io](https://fixer.io) and [currencylayer.com](https://currencylayer.com).